TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixC/IncludingYourScript/Index.rst

 $this->cObjGetSingle( value , properties )
 """"""""""""""""""""""""""""""""""""""""""

-Gets a content-object from the $conf-array.
+Gets a content object from the $conf-array.
 (See the section below named "Case story" on how to use this!)